kiwicarolin/kiwicarolin.github.io/index.md

 * Programming Fundamentals: Introduction to Object-Oriented Programming with Java.
 * Interface Design, Interaction and Experience: Introduction to human centered design, app development with JavaFX.
 * Virtual Reality: Introduction to Unity3D and HTC Vive.
-* Data Structures: Guest lesson on Stacks and Queues
+* Data Structures: Guest lessons on Lists, Stacks and Queues

 **Volunteer**
 * Women in STEM Club: Executive Committee member at the University of South Australia.
 I help plan events and acquire grants based on our three values: Innovation, Inclusion and Inspiration.